 Scope is defined before anyone writes code.
 Every Tekk plan has an explicit "Not Building" section.
 You know what's in and what's out before execution starts.
 Scope creep dies here.

 The spec lives in a persistent workspace, not a chat thread.
 Tekk is an AI task planner for developers, not a chat interface.
 Each plan streams into a real editable document.
 Task cards on the kanban board link back to the full planning session.
 Context doesn't evaporate between sessions.
+For teams planning across multiple features or a full roadmap, ai project planning keeps the big picture organized alongside the feature-level specs.

 How It Works